renishsuriya5291/examination/README.md

 ## command to run the program
 composer install

-php artisan migrate --seed  (for add example ids of admin and superadmin) php artisan serve
+php artisan migrate --seed  (for add example ids of admin and superadmin if table does not contain id if id present then it show duplicate entry error it is only for first time)

+php artisan serve

 ## Student